juliojimenez/pre-plantuml/README.md

 Next!
 ```

-The **alt** text of the image becomes the path to the diagram source. pre-plantuml takes care of finding diagram source files, markdown files, and image tags to update.
+You just insert the path to the diagram source in the **alt** text (the part in brackets) of the image. pre-plantuml takes care of finding diagram source files, markdown files, and image source to update (the part in parentheses).

 ## Supported Files